Board of Trustees - "Board"

 Billy is an active board member for a variety of organisations including Chambers of Commerce and a Pension Trust.

-Peter is an adviser on governance, risk and regulation.
-He has worked in the financial services industry since 1981 and for the past twenty years has focussed on governance, risk and regulation.
-During this time, he has worked at the Financial Services Authority, the Guernsey Financial Services Commission, the Prudential Regulation Authority, and, most recently, the Financial Conduct Authority.
+Peter has worked in the financial services industry since 1981 and for the past twenty years has focussed on governance, risk and regulation.
+During this time, he has worked at the Financial Services Authority, the Guernsey Financial Services Commission, the Prudential Regulation Authority, and, the Financial Conduct Authority.

-He has extensive industry related education and is a Fellow of the Chartered Banker Institute, a Fellow of the International Compliance Association. and a Fellow of the Institute of Directors.
-He is also a Chartered Banker, Chartered Secretary, Chartered Director and Solicitor of the Senior Courts of England and Wales.
-He is a former Director of the Institute of Operational Risk, and former Chair of the Audit & Risk Committee and, latterly, Chair of the Board of Islington Law Centre.
+He has extensive industry related education and is a Fellow of the Chartered Banker Institute and a Fellow of the Institute of Directors.
+He is also a Chartered Banker, Chartered Governance Professional, Chartered Director and Solicitor of the Senior Courts of England and Wales.
+He is a former Director of the Institute of Operational Risk, and former Chair of the Audit & Risk Committee and Chair of the Board of Islington Law Centre.

 Elisa Moscolin (Independent Member 2021- 2024)